AmithBV0606/NextJs-Part-2/README.md

 - This file is critical as it serves as a fallback to render content when the framework cannot retrieve a slot's active state from the current URL

-- Without the file, you'll get a 404 error.
+- Without the file, you'll get a 404 error, when the page is reloaded.

 **NOTE :** `default.tsx` can mirror the content from `page.tsx` or show something completely different.